* Common ways to "Holding Title" of Real Property *

 11) Limited Liability Companies (LLC): This form of ownership is a legal entity.
 Like a corporation, a limited liability company or "LLC", is a separate and distinct legal entity.
 This also means that an LLC can obtain a tax identification number, open a bank account and do business, all under its own name.
 The primary advantage of an LLC is that its owners, known as members, have "limited liability", meaning that, under most circumstances, they are not personally liable (as in a partnership) for the debts and liabilities of the LLC.
 The "operating agreement" will determine how the LLC functions and is taxed.
 Like the corporation its existence is separate from its owners.

-Here is a link ⇒ CHARTED illustration of "Common ways to hold title" - Hopefully you will also find the chart helpful.
+Here is a link to a PDF ⇒ CHARTED illustration of "Common ways to hold title" - Hopefully you will also find the chart helpful.
 And of course it is solely for your benefit in regards to being more informed.
 As they say "knowledge is power".

 Whether you are a Buyer or a Seller, my experience tells me that you may have a question or two.
 If by chance you do, always know that I will certainly make it a point to make myself available for you.
 I can answer your questions in a matter of minutes and it would be my pleasure in doing so.